top of page

 The Statement of Digital Assets has been derived from an internal need for clarity and operational insights.
 Additional beneficiaries now include auditors, tax planners, regulators, analysts, and many more direct and indirect stakeholders who need to understand the true nature and value of the digital assets on the books of the organization.
 A short list of benefits are detailed above, the list of which is likely to expand were this framework to be commonly adopted and accepted.

-Production of Statement of Digital Assets
+Producing a Statement of Digital Assets

 When is a Statement of Digital Assets generated?